Pilot FLC focused on the humanities; funded by 1804 grant

 History of the Bruning Teaching Academy

-The Bruning Teaching Academy (BTA) provides a truly unique developmental, peer-to-peer approach for continuous improvement and implementation of evidence-based best teaching practices.
-The program matches untenured professors with tenured professors known for their excellence in teaching, with the goal of stimulating inspired teaching dedicated to students’ academic success.
-Participants come together throughout the academic year to discuss instructional strategies, provide constructive feedback, and work toward one common goal: become better teachers.
+The Bruning Teaching Academy (BTA) provides a developmental, peer-to-peer approach for continuous improvement and implementation of evidence-based best practices.
+The program seeks faculty who have demonstrated teaching excellence and considers overall years of teaching experience as well as years at OHIO.
+Participants come together throughout the academic year to discuss instructional strategies, provide constructive feedback and work toward one common goal — improving teaching.

 The Beginnings of the BTA